 Even doing one or two or three of these things can help set you up for success.
 Here are 13 Ways to Make Every Day Feel More Organized…

-Those three steps will keep your sink empty so you’ll immediately have a place for dirty cereal bowls, smoothie glasses and coffee mugs leaving the sink clean and the kitchen tidy before you leave for work.
+These 3 steps will keep your sink empty and you kitchen tidy before you go to bed.
+That way, you’ll immediately have a place for dirty cereal bowls, smoothie glasses and coffee mugs.
+You’ll also be able to keep the sink and kitchen clean before you leave for work.

 I’ve also heard great things about EverNote.
 I’ve never personally used it but several of my friends do and they seem to love it.